-The key experts are those whose involvement is considered to be instrumental to achieve the contract objectives.
+§131 The key experts are those whose involvement is considered to be instrumental to achieve the contract objectives.
 Their positions and responsibilities are defined in point 5 "Terms of Reference" and they are subject to evaluation.
-Their evaluation is based on the years of experience and having experience in context.
+Their evaluation is based on their educational background (10 points), the total number of years of experience (10 points) and the relevance and extent of experience in in similar assignments (20 points).